 Criterion Considerations Environmental constraints Areas of high fluvial flood risk (Flood Zone 3) exist in Hucknall and Arnold associated with the River Leen, Day Brook and Baker Lane Brook, and in the east of Gedling North, associated with the headwaters of the Dover Beck.
 There are a number of ponds and reservoirs in the headwaters of the River Leen which pose a risk to areas downstream.
 Areas of high fluvial flood risk are likely to increase with climate change.
 High surface water flood risk is widespread across the area.
 The area surrounding Hucknall has an underlying geology that renders it susceptible to groundwater flooding.
 Flood Investigation Reports prepared under Section 19 of the Flood and Water Management Act identified this area as having experienced notable flooding in recent years.
 Fluvial flooding occurred from the Baker Lane Brook and the Titchfield Park Brook in July 2013 (Section 19 Report for Hucknall Feb 2016).
 Surface water and sewer flooding occurred during the flooding of 2013 (Section 19 Report for Hucknall Feb 2016).
 Surface flooding is recorded in the Section 19 Report for Calverton July 2013.
 Flooding occurs due to the impermeable nature of the geology and the capacity of the surface water drainage being exceeded (Section 19 Report for Mansfield, June 2016).
 There are a few pockets of ancient woodlands in the area, specifically at Aldercar Forest (north of Hucknall), and Gunthorpe Hagg Wood (West of Ravenshead).
-There is one Site of Special Scientific Interest (SSSI) at Linby Quarries (north of Hucknall).
-There are four country parks around the Hucknall area: Bestwood Country Park located south east of Hucknall, and Newstead and Annesley Country Park and Newstead Abbey Country Park in the Newstead area, and additionally Burntstump Country Park (west of Calverton).
-The Hobbucks Local Nature Reserve (LNR) is near the Bestwood and Arnold areas.
-The majority of the area is classified as Grade 2 very goo Transport and accessibility agricultural land to the north of Hucknall and the north of Arnold.
-Hucknall Area Access to the M1 is available via Junction 27 and it is understood that Highways England are progressing a capacity improvement scheme at this location.
+There is one Site of Special Scientific Interest (SSSI) at Linby Quarries (north of Hucknall, and Newstead and Annesley Country Park and Newstead Abbey Country Park (west of Calverton).
+The majority of the area is classified as Grade 3 good to moderate quality agricultural land, with small patches of Grade 2 very good quality agricultural land to the north of Hucknall and the north of Arnold.
+Transport and accessibility Hucknall Area Access to the M1 is available via Junction 27 and it is understood that Highways England are progressing a capacity improvement scheme at this location.
 However, eastward connections from the area towards the M1 are via secondary routes, and the local highway authority are unlikely to support additional movement through Linby and Papplewick and any impact on these villages would need to be identified.
 Widening of the M1 (from 3 to 4 lanes has recently taken place) between junctions 25 and 34 to reduce stress on the motorway network.
 Localised congestion occurs on the A608 (the route to Junction 27) and A611 (route north towards Mansfield) to the north of the town and the local highway authority is pursuing capacity improvements.
 Capacity improvements are also being pursued by the local highway authority on the A614 (north of its junction with the A6097) and A6097 (i.e. routes to A46).
 Capacity analysis likely to be needed using highway network model, such as SATURN, to identify impact on these routes, as well as Hucknall and Annesley.
 Hucknall benefits from good public transport links, including a park and ride site linked to a tram terminus.
-Buses & heavy / light rail (tram) services are available from the town centre towards Nottingham.
+Buses &amp; heavy / light rail (tram) services are available from the town centre towards Nottingham.